© Viktoria Kabanova | Dreamstime.com

-Helicobacter pylori (H. pylori) can cause a wide range of problems from chronic gastritis, peptic ulcer disease, iron deficiency anemia, and stomach cancer to diseases of the liver, cardiovascular system, skin, and many other body systems.
+Helicobacter pylori (H. pylori) can cause a wide range of problems, from chronic gastritis, peptic ulcer disease, iron deficiency anemia, and stomach cancer to diseases of the liver, cardiovascular system, skin, and many other body systems.
+If you suffer from this infection, an H. pylori natural treatment plan can be a safe solution.
 H. pylori infection is closely linked to coronary heart disease, rosacea, asthma, Parkinson’s disease, migraines, and fibromyalgia.

 Testing for H. pylori can be done through multiple avenues, including a blood test to check for the presence of H. pylori antibodies, a breath test, or a stool antigen test to check for H. pylori in stool samples.
-If you are at risk for ulcers or stomach cancer you’ll want to know how to get rid of H. pylori.
+If you are at risk for ulcers or stomach cancer you’ll want to know how to utilize H. pylori natural treatment options.